The next Daintree Rainforest property to be purchased and protected will be added here soon.

 More than 430 other bird species have also been recorded in Daintree National Park, including rare or range-restricted species like the Buff-breasted Paradise Kingfisher and the Lesser Sooty Owl, making the Daintree a Globally Important Bird Area.
 Many unique marsupials, reptiles and amphibians are also found in the Daintree Rainforest including the Bennett’s Tree-kangaroo, Musky Rat-kangaroo, Spotted-tailed Quoll and Boyd’s Forest Dragon.

-One risks to the Daintree comes from development for housing and fragmentation of the rainforest, which jeopardises the integrity of the ecosystem with increased human traffic and the introduction of exotic species.
+A risk to the Daintree comes from development for housing and fragmentation of the rainforest, which jeopardises the integrity of the ecosystem with increased human traffic and the introduction of exotic species.
 Expanding settlement results in the spread of exotic plants that become weeds and stress to wildlife from human traffic and introduced dogs.
 Further buyback of land for conservation is required urgently as there are calls for an upgrade to Cape Tribulation Road, to build a bridge over the Daintree River and to provide a reticulated electricity supply that would all lead to further development.

 The purchase of additional properties will prevent further development to these sensitive areas while protecting and restoring critical habitat for wildlife.
 It will also allow for winding back past development through the closing of roads and the revegetation of land as habitat for Threatened species.

-We are working to purchase and transfer ownership of land the Rainforest 4 Foundation.
+We have identified this property at Lot 110 Palm Road, Diwan as a priority acquisition.
+We are working to purchase and transfer ownership of land to the Daintree National Park.
 This will strengthen protection for the Daintree Lowland Rainforest, help reverse the negative impacts of rural residential development, and offer the best path forward for ensuring the world’s most ancient rainforest continues to thrive for generations to come.

 Buying land in the Daintree helps us to reverse the impacts of the disastrous 1980’s rural residential subdivision.
 All donations are tax-deductible, and receipts will be issued.